39 Essex Chambers pupil barrister recruitment

 What is the culture of chambers?

-The culture at 39 was one of the biggest draws for me to chambers.
-While 39 Essex is a larger set, it manages to have a strikingly collegiate atmosphere, supported by a very healthy social life.
-There are weekly drinks in the clerks room, a monthly chambers lunch, and parties at Christmas and in the summer.
-There’s usually always someone around for a bite to eat over lunch or a drink at the end of the day as well.
-There’s also a wonderful network of women in chambers, always willing to lend an ear or words of support, that I’ve felt incredibly grateful to have!
+The culture at 39 was one of the biggest draws for me to Chambers.
+While we are a larger set, indeed we continue to grow, 39 has a strikingly collegiate atmosphere, supported by a very healthy social life: weekly drinks in the clerks room, a monthly chambers lunch, and parties at Christmas and in the summer.
+There is always someone around for a bite to eat over lunch or a drink at the end of the day.
+I felt hugely supported both professionally and socially during pupillage, but this has carried over into independent practice to an unexpected extent.
+Both senior and junior members remain willing to drop their own work to lend a hand or to be a sounding board for ideas.
+39 is a wonderfully supportive and friendly environment for both pupils and tenants.

 Top tips for those wanting to become a barrister/secure a pupillage at your chambers